K3beros/myCloucNotes/README.md

 # Azure Fundamentals

 This contains notes taken based on the skills definition for the azure fundamentals exam.
+Although not thoroughly comprehensive it's intended to define/state some concepts that may not be clearly defined.
 This is only intended for study purposes:

 ### Describe Cloud Concepts